 Embassy Suites Chicago Lakefront Hotel: Tucked into the southeast corner of Chicago's Streeterville neighborhood, the property is part of River East Center, a development that includes the hotel, luxury condominiums, an upscale bowling alley/lounge, a restaurant and a 21-screen movie theater.
 This location is ideal for tourists, as the hotel is within .5 miles from Navy Pier, Michigan Avenue shopping, River North entertainment district and the lakefront.

 Hilton Chicago: Situated directly across the street from Grant Park and down the street from Millennium Park, Hilton Chicago is one of the Windy City's most venerable hotel properties.
 It opened in 1927 and has played host to every president since its debut.
 It is also the third-largest hotel—by number of rooms— in Chicago behind Hyatt Regency Chicago and Palmer House Hilton.

-Loews Chicago Hotel: Located in the upscale, well-to-do Streeterville neighborhood, Loews Chicago Hotel is situated on the first 14 floors of a brand-new, 52-story tower.
+Loews Chicago Hotel: Located in the upscale, well-to-do Streeterville neighborhood, Loews Chicago Hotel is situated on the first 14 floors of the 52-story tower.
 It boasts many amenities for the leisure and business traveler, from spacious meeting rooms and spectacular city views to Rural Society--an Argentine steakhouse concept from "Iron Chef" champion Jose Garces.

 --edited by Chicago Travel Expert Audarshia Townsend